 The culinary scene in Crete is also worth exploring.
 Rich with fresh produce, seafood, and traditional Greek dishes, Crete’s cuisine is as delicious as it is varied.
 Regional specialties include dakos (a combination of tomatoes, feta cheese, and Cretan rusk), kaltsouni (a traditional pastry filled with cheese and honey), and mizithra (a type of cheese made from either sheep’s or goat’s milk).

 In short, Crete is an ideal destination for those looking to explore the beauty and culture of Greece.
 From its stunning landscapes and beaches to its rich history and cuisine, Crete is a paradise for both relaxation and adventure.
-Get to know the city even better by reading our guide about the best areas stay in Crete.
+Get to know the island even better by reading our guide about the best areas stay in Crete.